 An Executor is the person(s) that carries out the instructions set out in a Will.
 If there is no Will (also known as intestacy), the role is known as an Administrator (normally the next of kin).
 Both roles have the same responsibility: to administer a person’s estate when they have passed away.
 You may have come across the term Personal Representative, which is the collective term for both Executors and Administrators.

 As every estate is different, the duties of an Executor or Administrator in the estate administration process can vary case by case.
-On average, it takes around twelve months to complete the estate administration and includes tasks such as completing relevant Tax forms, valuing assets and liabilities and applying for the Grant of Probate (Confirmation in Scotland), to name a few.
-We’ve created a guide that highlights the tasks that can be expected with the role of an Executor or Administrator and explains the associated responsibilities in more detail.
+Generally, administering an estate includes tasks such as completing any relevant Tax forms, valuing assets and liabilities, and applying for the Grant of Probate (or Confirmation in Scotland) if required.
+Click the button below to download our guide that highlights the tasks that can be expected with the role of an Executor or Administrator and explains the associated responsibilities in more detail.

 What should I consider when selecting the Executor(s) of my Will?